Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 },
 ```

-Indicating the direction of relationship, the type and the `id` of the "connected" entities.
+indicating the direction of relationship, the type, and the `id` of the "connected" entities.

 The relationships can be of the following types:

 - 'autodesk.design:relationship.reference-1.0.0'
 - 'autodesk.design:relationship.containment-1.0.0'

-As in case with assets, the `type` of the relationship indicates its role and the set of components it can have (out of the following component types):
+As in case with assets, the `type` of the relationship indicates its role and the set of components it can have (out of the following component types) as follows:

 - autodesk.design:components.modelstructure-1.0.0
 - autodesk.design:components.subasset-1.0.0